woman looking at pill bottles

 • Thyroid issues

-• Ear crystals/vertigo
+• Ear crystals

-You can actually order it yourself here:
+And you can order it yourself here:

->>> Great Plains Organic Acid Test with Oxalate Markers
+>>> Mosaic DX (Great Plains) Organic Acid Test with Oxalate Markers

 Or if you live in Canada, use this link: